rcl-vc/docs-vc-web-wallet/did/did.md

 -----END RSA PUBLIC KEY-----
 ```

-The public key is should be issued to a user in a DID using the ``did:jwk`` method.
-This will make the public key accessible to platforms for the verification of VCs.
+The public key is used to create the DID using the ``did:jwk`` method.
+The DID will make the user's public key accessible to platforms for the verification of VCs.

 {: .information }
-The private key should not be saved in a software platform for security and privacy reasons.
-It should be issued to the user as a text (``.txt``) file and the user should save the file in a safe place.
-Only the user should posses and have control of the private key.
+The user's private key should not be saved in the software platform for security and privacy reasons.
+It should be issued to the user as a text (``.txt``) file.
+The user should save the file in a safe place using a storage method of their own choice.
+Only the user should posses and have control of their private key.

 ## Public Key as a JWK

 The public key must be formatted as a [JSON Web Key](https://datatracker.ietf.org/doc/html/rfc7517) (JWK).
-It is recommended that the JWK contains the key parameters.
-It can be in the main body of the JWK or in a separate property named ``jwk``.
+It is recommended that the JWK contain the key parameters.
+It can be in the main body of the JWK or in a property named ``jwk``.

 ### Example of key parameters in the main body of a JWK
 ```json